Illinois College: Intercultural exchange program

 The college participates in an Intercultural Exchange program with Ritsumeikan University in Kyoto, Japan.
 Each spring 25 Japanese students come to Illinois College to live and study for four weeks.
 During this time, students live with families in the Jacksonville community for part of the time and with current IC students on campus in residence halls for the remainder of their stay.

 Clinton Global Initiative University Network

 Illinois College joined the Clinton Global Initiative University Network in 2014.
 The network was launched in 2007 by President Bill Clinton and is closely modeled after the Clinton Global Initiative.
 The network helps support the work of leaders on college campuses around the world.
 As a member of the network, Illinois College pledges a minimum of $10,000 in funding to students of the campus who become Clinton Global Initiative University student commitment-makers.
 As of 2015, Illinois College is one of only 70 schools to be a member of the CGI University Network.

-Accolades

-In 2013, Illinois College was ranked by Washington Monthly as one of the top 25 liberal arts colleges in the nation.

-In 2012 and 2013, Illinois College received recognition for its commitment to community service and was included on the President’s Higher Education Community Service Honor Roll.

-In 2012, Washington Monthly ranked Illinois College third amongst liberal arts colleges for number of staff participating in and supporting community service, and fifth for community service by students and hours served.

-Illinois College has been recognized by the Arbor Day Foundation as a Tree Campus USA four times: 2009, 2010, 2011, and 2012.

-In fall 2006 Illinois College opened Abraham Lincoln Residence Hall with a LEED certification for energy efficiency.